 Managers Often Resent Giving Corrective Feedback

 Feedback is a central component of the manager-employee relationship.
-Often, managers resent giving corrective (or negative) feedback.
+Often, managers are reluctant resent giving corrective (or negative) feedback.
 They assume employee defensiveness and fear that negative feedback will offend the employee and thus affect their rapport with the employee.
 Such managers are likely to withhold criticism.
-They fail to provide timely, relevant feedback in various circumstances—employee tardiness to inappropriate attire (especially if the employee is of the opposite gender.)
+They fail to provide timely, relevant feedback in various circumstances, from employee tardiness to inappropriate attire (especially if the employee is of the opposite gender.)

 Sandwich Feedback & Purported Benefits